Emmotes/ic_spoilers/docs/baldric.md

     "id": 2379,
     "flavour_text": "",
     "description": {
         "desc": "Baldric's bargaining partners are Fallbacks Champions and/or Champions with Charisma of 15 or higher.
-Baldric increases the damage of his bargaining partners by $(not_buffed amount)% for each bargaining partner in the formation, stacking multiplicatively."
+Baldric increases the damage of his bargaining partners by $(amount)% for each bargaining partner in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {